oracle/weblogic-toolkit-ui/documentation/2.0/content/setup/quickstart/set-up-wktui-app.md

 - `WebLogic Kubernetes Toolkit UI Introduction Configuration` – Change whether the introduction shows at application startup or not.

-Note that there may be one or two extra areas when running on Linux that allow you:
+Note that there may be one or two extra areas when running on Linux:
 - `Linux Disable Hardware Acceleration` - Change whether hardware acceleration is disabled.
-- `AppImage WKT Tools Configuration` - When running from the AppImage, allow you to specify a directory to use for updated WDT and WIT tool versions (since the AppImage executable cannot be updated directly).
+- `AppImage WKT Tools Configuration` - When running from the AppImage, allows you to specify a directory to use for updated WDT and WIT tool versions (since the AppImage executable cannot be updated directly).

 ### Explore WKT UI

 Now that the WKT UI application is installed and configured, it is time to explore the functionality of the WKT UI application.
 To make this adventure more hands-on, you will lift and shift a ToDo List application running in an on-premises environment and move it to Kubernetes.
-The initial quick start documents cover both tracks.
+The quick start covers both tracks.

 At the end, the ToDo List application will be running in a Kubernetes environment.